 3. Replace the Weatherstripping

 If caulking alone doesn’t solve the problem, weatherstripping is your next best step.
-Weatherstripping can create a proper seal around your window to keep water out, whether its coming from above, below, or along the sides of the panes.
+Weatherstripping can create a proper seal around your window to keep water out, whether it’s coming from above, below, or along the sides of the panes.

-The first place to start is to call your window manufacturer and see if they can send you some of the exact weatherstripping for your window.
-If that doesn't work, you can find similar types online or at a specialty store.
+The first step is to call your window manufacturer and see if they can send you some of the exact weather stripping for your window.
+If that doesn’t work, you can find similar types online or at a specialty store.
+You might also consider calling your local window and door company with some industry-specific weatherstripping for part of their service department.
+They may be willing to sell it to you.

-4. Replace Your Windows
+4. Replace Your Windows in Kansas City

 If none of the previous steps have stopped the leak or your windows are in the 20-30 year range, it might be time to consider replacement.
 Over time, windows can settle and warp, creating gaps and allowing water to seep in.
-If this is the case, you need to get the windows replaced sooner than later.
+If this is the case, you need to get the windows replaced sooner rather than later.
 Otherwise, that leaking can lead to costly wood rot.

+A great option is Marvin Essential Windows.
+Marvin Windows is one of our top brands to recommend for durability because they’re made with strong, high-performance fiberglass, which is eight times stronger than vinyl and three times stronger than wood.
 Marvin Essential Windows come in a variety of styles to match your home’s exterior.
-The windows also come with the Marvin Bright View screen mesh, which is fiberglass designed to keep out bugs and debris while still allowing for fresh air and ventilation.
+The windows also come with the Marvin Bright View screen mesh, a fiberglass design that keeps out bugs and debris while allowing for fresh air and ventilation.
 It also repels water, dirt, and grime while allowing natural light into your home for a sharp, vivid view.

-Upgrade Your Leaky Windows with Windura
+Upgrade Your Leaky Windows with Marvin Windows and Windura

-if you'd like a professional to handle your window problems, then contact Windura!
-With over two decades of experience, Windura has helped countless families in the Kansas City area feel comfortable and secure in their homes.
+Leaky windows can be a significant source of frustration.
+Fortunately, by following the tips above, you can stop window leaks before they cause further damage.
+If you’d like a professional to handle your window problems, contact Windura today!
+As a Certified Marvin Windows Installing Retailer with over two decades of experience, Windura has assisted countless families in the Kansas City area in feeling comfortable and secure in their homes.

 Often, you can tell a window is prone to leaking before thunderstorms even hit.
-Our team will take the time to evaluate your windows thoroughly to identify any potential damage that may be hidden underneath the surface.
-Even if you end up not choosing our service, you will walk away from your free consultation with a clear idea of the problem and how you can fix it!
+Our team will thoroughly evaluate your windows and identify any potential hidden damage.
+Even if you don’t choose our service, you will walk away from your free consultation with a clear understanding of the problem and how to fix it.
+Give us a call today to schedule your free in-home consultation.